Play Live Radio

 Bellagio

-Few bartenders have a higher-proof reputation than The Modern Mixologist author Tony Abou-Gamin.
+Few bartenders have a higher-proof reputation than The Modern Mixologist author Tony Abou-Ganim.
 After shaking up New York City and San Francisco, he arrived in Las Vegas some 25 years ago to “change what was the norm and introduce a thoughtful cocktail program” at the Bellagio.
 Since then, he’s written several books, made countless TV appearances, and worked on beverage programs in spots ranging from posh lounges to sports stadiums.
 He’s also returned to Vegas to finesse cocktail menus for Caesars Palace’s Lobby Bar and Libertine Social, among others, and found the TAG Global Spirits Awards, held here every fall.
 He talked to Desert Companion during a recent trip.

 How has drinking in Las Vegas changed since you first came here?

-When I arrived (1998), it was pretty much frozen drinks — Pina Coladas, Strawberry Daiquiris topped with a mountain of canned whipped cream, Frozen Margaritas with artificial mixes and cheap, mixto tequila.
+When I arrived (1998), it was pretty much frozen drinks — Piña Coladas, Strawberry Daiquiris topped with a mountain of canned whipped cream, Frozen Margaritas with artificial mixes and cheap, mixto tequila.
 There was little attention paid to the quality of the drink, or the overall guest experience.
 Back in 1998, it was rare to see anyone using fresh juice.
 There was little to no focus on ice, glassware, education, menu development, mixology training, consistency — basically the foundational skills required to craft a well-made cocktail.
 From then to now, I have watched the craft evolve to a level I never imagined possible.

 How has the perception of bartending as profession changed since you began?